charlesdaniels/bitshuffle/README.rst

 often mangle binary data.
 They usually have size limitations, and do not support multiple files.

+CONTRIBUTING
+---

+The only thing needed to run the executable is python (2 or 3).
+However, the tests require `bc`, `uuidgen`, and `shasum`.
+On debian-based systems, these can be installed with `sudo apt-get install bc uuid-runtime coreutils`.

 BitShuffel Data Packet Specification
 ====================================